ansible-community/images/execution-environments/README.md

 uv run ruff check .
 ```

-A working `docker` runtime is required.
-Set `CONTAINER_RUNTIME=docker` when
+A working `podman` or `docker` runtime is required.
+The test container plugin
-running the tests because the test container plugin defaults to Podman when it
+defaults to Podman when it is available.
+To explicitly use Docker instead, set
-is available.
-The first run pulls the Fedora base image and installs collections,
+`CONTAINER_RUNTIME=docker` when running the tests.
+The first run pulls the Fedora
-so it is slow.
+base image and installs collections, so it is slow.

 To test one already-built image, select the matching EE and pass its local image
 reference: